 In Colorado, drivers are eligible for a state tax credit of up to $4,000 on the purchase of a new EV or Plug-in Hybrid Electric Vehicle.
 The Colorado state tax credit will decrease to $2,500 in 2021 and continue to decline until it is phased out entirely at the end of 2025.
 In California, the Clean Vehicle Rebate Program (CVRP) offers rebates of up to $7,000 on the purchase or lease of a new, eligible EV or PHEV.

 In addition to federal and state rebates, utility programs can further reduce the cost of going electric.
 For example, Xcel Energy has joined forces with Mitsubishi and Nissan to offer significant rebates of $3,000 rebate on a 2019 Mitsubishi Outlander PHEV and up to a $3,500 rebate off a 2019 Nissan Leaf.
 This rebate program now accounts for 10% of all Nissan Leaf registrations in the state of Colorado.
-All utility and state rebates are only offered for a limited period of time or until funds are exhausted, so it is imperative to act quickly and claim your EV savings today.
+All utility and state rebates are only offered for a limited period of time or until funds are exhausted, so it is imperative for EV owners to act quickly and claim their EV savings today.

 In addition to the electric vehicle tax credit, the federal government has approved an extension of the credit for alternative fuel vehicle refueling property.
 First implemented in 2017, the tax credit expired in 2018 and was retroactively extended through 2020, making all charging stations purchased through December 31st, 2020 eligible for the credit.
 This tax credit helps subsidize the installation costs of residential charging and commercial charging stations.
 EV charging stations purchased in 2018 through the end of 2020 are now eligible for a 30% tax credit for purchase and installation costs, up to $1,000 dollars for residential installations and up to $30,000 for commercial installations.
 The process of claiming a local or federal tax credit may seem daunting, but in reality, it is simple and painless.
 Below is our step by step guide to taking advantage of EV incentive programs, today.